 Schedule for Collection:

-Houshold trash is collected on Friday of each week.
-Recyclables are collected on Wednesday of each week.
-All garden and lawn waste will be collected on Wednesday of each week, and must be placed in paper bio-degradable bags or tied in bundles not exceeding four feet in length and 50 pounds.
+Household trash is collected on Friday of each week.
+All garden and lawn waste will be collected on Monday of each week, and must be placed in paper bio-degradable bags or tied in bundles not exceeding four feet in length and 50 pounds.

 Placement of Containers:

-Trash and recycling containers are provided by the town’s refuse contractors, and are to be placed at the property line by the street or alley where they can be easily collected.
+Trash containers are provided by the town’s refuse contractor, and are to be placed at the property line by the street or alley where they can be easily collected.
 Containers shall not be placed in the street or on the sidewalk in a manner whereby they will interfere with vehicular or pedestrian traffic.
-Note: Trash and recycling containers are owned by the refuse contractors and must remain with the property if vacating the premises.
+Note: Trash containers are owned by the refuse contractor and must remain with the property if vacating the premises.